skhunDC/RequestsMgr/docs/README.md

 The repository intentionally avoids bundlers.
 When editing `scripts.html`, keep exports under `window.RequestsApp` / `window.RequestsAppHelpers`.
 For new shared assets, prefer using `include('fileName')` from Apps Script templates to stay consistent.

+### Avoiding whack-a-mole debugging

+Recurring hotfixes that address only the latest failing scenario often signal deeper structural issues.
+When the team notices a whack-a-mole debugging cycle, favor targeted refactors or new automated tests that expose the underlying flaw before adding more patches.
+Building coverage where regressions cluster keeps maintenance predictable and reduces production firefights.

 ## Deployment tips

 - Only deploy `Code.gs`, `index.html`, `print.html`, `scripts.html`, `styles.html`, and `appsscript.json` to Apps Script.